 Add the tomato sauce, spices, and salt and pepper and bring to a light boil.
 Once boiling, turn the heat down to low to simmer for 20 minutes.

 As the sauce is simmering, drain the canned mushrooms and olives.
-Use a knife and cutting board to cute each olive into quarters.
+Use a knife and cutting board to cut each olive into quarters.

 Once the sauce is done simmering, remove the bay leaf and thyme sprig.
 Add the quartered olives and drained mushrooms, stirring to heat through.

-Serve with gluten free pasta or zucchini noodles if paleo/Whole30!
+Serve with gluten free pasta or veggie noodles (like zucchini or spaghetti squash) if paleo/Whole30!

 - This recipe calls for tomato sauce.
 Not pizza sauce.
 Not diced tomatoes.
 Not pasta sauce.
 Just plain old tomato sauce.